RaviRagh/DAT-Capstone_Project/README.md

 1. There is no major difference between Models 1 and 2, in fact the statistics seem to have worsened.

 2. The normality plot has also worsened, indicating that Model 1 is better for further analysis.
-No futher tweaking of the variables will improve the regression modelling.
+No further tweaking of the variables will improve the regression modelling.
             </div>

   <div align="justify">